12 fun things to do in Siem Reap (besides Angkor Wat temples)

 Things to do in Siem Reap

-2. Eat a deep fried tarantula
+4. Eat a deep-fried tarantula

-If you’re looking for adventurous things to do in Siem Reap, you’ll find it at the night market!
-This is the place to taste or photograph fried insects.
-Snakes, roaches and scorpions – and tarantulas.
+If you’re looking for adventurous things to do in Siem Reap, you’ll find it at the Siem Reap Night Market!

 Things to do in Siem Reap